RemoteMetering/geteventstore-promise/README.md

 # geteventstore-promise
-A GetEventStore client using promises
+A Node.js Event Store client implementation using promises

 # Installation
 At the command-line: